NeilPy/patent-search-keywords/README.md

 Change search patterns in search_patterns2 to customise for your requirement.

-This code will undergo further specific edits as I build better search patterns.
+# This code will undergo further specific edits as I build better search patterns.
+dd
+I will be updating the progress on my patent blog www.thinkpatcri.com as well as sharing these updates on my <<LinkedIn profile - Nilesh Sakpal,,